Features

 Treadmill Review

-If I hadn’t already known Johnson Health Tech acquired Bowflex, I would from one look at the Bowflex T9’s treadmill console.
+If I hadn’t already known Johnson Health Tech acquired Bowflex, I could figure it out from one look at the Bowflex T9’s treadmill console.
 It borrows some of my favorite features from Johnson’s Horizon brand treadmills.
-I love Horizon, so I am really happy to see these features, but I also have to admit my dismay at losing a few things that I really loved about the other Bowflex Treadmills.
+I love Horizon, so I am really happy to see these features, but I feared losing a few things that I really loved about the other Bowflex Treadmills.

 The T9 isn’t the futuristic spaceship of a treadmill that the Treadmill 10 and 22 are.
-I am sad that the T9 doesn’t have the burly build of its predecessors, but I find this change easier to accept with the T9’s improved warranty.
+But it shouldn’t be underestimated.
+I grew to appreciate the T9’s differences, and for many of you, it might be an even better treadmill.
 Keep reading to discover the rest of the T9’s features—we were quite surprised!

 See Best Price